Missive vs Drag, Front, Hiver, and More: 2026 Comparisons

 What is the best Missive alternative for Gmail users?

-Drag and Hiver both add a shared inbox directly inside Gmail, so no one has to learn a new email client.
-Drag suits teams wanting included AI, visual boards, and the ability to run their inbox from an AI tool, while Hiver suits support teams needing SLAs, routing, and reporting inside Gmail.
+Drag and Hiver both add a shared inbox directly on Gmail, so no one has to learn a new email client.
+Drag suits teams wanting included AI, visual boards, and the ability to run their inbox from an AI tool, while Hiver suits support teams needing SLAs, routing, and reporting on Gmail.

 Is Drag a good Missive alternative?

 For Gmail teams, yes.
-Drag delivers shared inboxes, assignments, Kanban boards, and AI included in the seat, all inside Gmail, starting at $12 per user per month with AI from $18.
+Drag delivers shared inboxes, assignments, Kanban boards, and AI included in the seat, all on Gmail, from $12 to $24 per user per month with AI included from $18.
 It is not a fit if you need Outlook support or multi-channel messaging like SMS and WhatsApp, which is where Missive is stronger.

 Does Missive work with Gmail?

-Yes, Missive connects to Gmail, Outlook, and any IMAP account, but it is a separate app you work in rather than a layer inside Gmail.
-If staying inside the Gmail interface matters to your team, a Gmail-native tool like Drag or Hiver is a better fit.
+Yes, Missive connects to Gmail, Outlook, and any IMAP account, but it is a separate app you work in rather than a layer on top of Gmail.
+If staying in the Gmail interface matters to your team, a Gmail-native tool like Drag or Hiver is a better fit.

 Nick Timms